Central America Migration Crisis: Facts and How to Help

 The Central America Migration Crisis

 The Central American countries of Guatemala, Honduras and El Salvador are among the world’s most dangerous countries.
-The homicide rate for youth, at 90 for every 100,000 people, is nearly five times what the World Health Organization considers an “epidemic.”
+At 90 for every 100,000 people, the homicide rate is nearly five times what the World Health Organization considers an “epidemic.”
 People face an insurmountable level of violence, insecurity and lack of economic opportunities.
 “Join-or-die” gang recruitment policies make life nearly impossible for innocent youth in gang-controlled areas.
 Business owners face extortion and threats from gangs while corrupt and inadequate policing fails to protect them.

 Dealing with Drought